Palos Heights Dethatching Lawn Services

 Understanding Thatch Buildup in Palos Heights’s Heavy Clay Soils

-- Spongy or matted grass feel underfoot
+- Spongy or matted grass surface

 - Water ponding after light rain

-- Thinning turf despite fertilization
+- Thinning turf despite regular fertilization

 - Moss growth in shaded areas